Jon Bauman

 Jon "Bowzer" Bauman (born September 14, 1947) is an American singer, best known as a member of the band Sha Na Na, and game show host.
-Bauman's Sha Na Na character, "Bowzer", was a greaser in a muscle shirt.
+Bauman's Sha Na Na character Bowzer was a greaser in a muscle shirt.

 Biography and career

-Bauman was born in Brooklyn, New York City, New York.
-He started attending The Juilliard School at age 12 with an expertise in piano playing, and is a 1964 graduate of Martin Van Buren High School in Queens Village, Queens.
-He then attended Columbia University, graduating in 1968.
-Bauman was a member of the band Sha Na Na between 1970 and 1983.
+Bauman was born in Brooklyn, New York, to Polish-German Jewish immigrants.
+His father was a dentist and a singer in the Hollis Hills Jewish Center choir.
+Bauman started attending The Juilliard School at age 12 with an expertise in piano playing, and he is a 1964 graduate of Martin Van Buren High School.
+He graduated from Columbia University in 1968.
+Bauman was a member of the band Sha Na Na from 1970 to 1983.
 He was featured in the television comedy/variety show Sha Na Na from 1977 to 1981.
-In his "Bowzer" persona, Bauman became instantly recognizable for his "greaser" clothes and hair, his muscular pose with his arm, and his catchphrase "Grease for Peace!".
-In the late 1970s, Bauman appeared as "Bowzer" (loosely in-character) on many game shows, including Match Game and Password Plus.
+In his Bowzer persona, Bauman became instantly recognizable for his "greaser" clothes and hair, his muscular pose with his arm, and his catchphrase "Grease for Peace!"
+In the late 1970s, Bauman appeared as Bowzer (loosely in-character) on many game shows, including Match Game and Password Plus.
+He also appeared with Sha Na Na in the 1978 movie Grease.
 After his heyday with Sha Na Na, Bauman was a VJ on the music channel VH-1 during its first two years.
-He has appeared on many television series, such as Miami Vice, and has also done voiceovers for animated series, such as Animaniacs, and animated feature films, including My Little Pony: The Movie and The Jetsons Meet the Flintstones.
+He has appeared on many television series, such as Miami Vice, and he has done voiceovers for animated series, such as Animaniacs, and animated feature films, including My Little Pony: The Movie and The Jetsons Meet the Flintstones.
 He also hosted the Hollywood Squares half of the Match Game-Hollywood Squares Hour.
-Bauman also hosted The Pop 'N Rocker Game, a weekly syndicated rock 'n' roll game show, which launched a few weeks before the Match Game-Hollywood Squares Hour premiered.
+Bauman also hosted The Pop 'N Rocker Game, a weekly, syndicated rock 'n' roll game show, which launched a few weeks before the Match Game-Hollywood Squares Hour premiered.

 Jon Bauman Productions produced The Golden Age of Rock 'n' Roll, a 10-hour series for the A&E Network.

-Bauman tours extensively with his Bowzer and the Stingrays group at fairs, amusement parks, cruise ships, malt shoppes and conventions all over the world.
+Bauman toured extensively with his Bowzer and the Stingrays group at fairs, amusement parks, cruise ships, malt shoppes and conventions.
 They headline "Bowzer's Ultimate Milkshake Party".
+On October 28, 2024, Bauman announced his intent to retire following a series of winter shows.

 Personal life

-Bauman lives in Los Angeles with his wife, Mary, and their two children, Nora and Eli, who both graduated from Columbia University.
-His nephew is Eric C. Bauman, former chairman of the California Democratic Party.
+Bauman lives in Los Angeles with his wife Mary and their two children, Nora and Eli.
+His nephew was Eric C. Bauman, former chairman of the California Democratic Party.